Ivanriveraneumann/of_subl_autocomplete/README.md

 <p>
 <h3>Step 2</h3>
-Once you are done step 2, just run the script as any other Python script.
+Once you are done with step 1, just run the script as any other Python script.
 It will generate a new folder with the name of the module you just scrapped.
 </p>

 <p>
 <h3>Step 3</h3>
-Now just paste that folder in <code>~/.config/sublime-text-3/Packages/User/</code>.
+Now, paste (or move) that folder in <code>~/.config/sublime-text-3/Packages/User/</code>.
 This path is where Sublime stores custom snippets files in Linux.
 </p>